sontx/bindthis/README.md

 # bindthis

-Binds "this" to all methods of your class
+Binds `this` to all methods of your class

 Your mess stuff:
 ```js